Frequently Asked Questions

 - A hardship day is paid at one-half of the employee's daily rate for each day of of hardship leave

-- 18 days must be worked in the school year before hardship days can be paid
+- 18 days must be worked at the start of the school year or contract before hardship days can be paid

-- Hardship paperwork must be submitted within 60 days from the date of the absence
+- Hardship paperwork must be submitted within 60 days from the first eligible absence to be considered.

 For what reasons can I apply for hardship?